Kayne Anderson MLP/Midstream Investment Company Provides an Update on its Balance Sheet

-The Company has continued to take steps to increase its cash position.
-As of March 20, 2020, the Company had $497 million of cash on its balance sheet, including cash it will receive today for securities it has recently sold.
+As of March 27, 2020, the Company had $506 million of cash on its balance sheet, including cash it will receive by Tuesday for securities it has recently sold.
 The Company plans to prudently use its cash balance to reduce leverage levels over the next month in a way that minimizes prepayment penalties and maximizes shareholder value.

 Currently, the Company has $531 million of unsecured senior notes and $342 million of mandatory redeemable preferred shares outstanding.
 It is the Company’s intention to comply with all applicable 1940 Act leverage tests as well as the covenants on its debt agreements and the terms of its preferred stock.